Bounds for zeros of Collatz polynomials, with necessary and sufficient strictness conditions: Final remarks

-\item Figure \ref{fig:zeros} suggests that certain subsets of $\sbld{\aval{z} \leq 2}$ contain large clusters of Collatz zeros, while others are zero-free.
-Give an algorithm for proving that a subset of $\sbld{\aval{z} \leq 2}$ is dense with Collatz zeros (or is zero-free). \item While no Collatz zero can be positive real (due to Descartes' Rule of Signs), there appears to be a sequence of zeros that approach $z = 1$ arbitrarily closely, bounded by a parabola with vertex at $z = 1$.
-Prove/disprove the existence of such a convergent sequence and parabola. \item Under some modest assumptions (which do not necessarily include independence), the zeros of a polynomial with random coefficients cluster near the unit circle with uniform angular distribution \citep{hughes_nikeghbali_2008}.
-Prove or disprove that these assumptions hold for the Collatz polynomials. \item Prove that some property of Collatz zeros is equivalent to the Collatz conjecture itself (or to a substantial but weaker conjecture, such as the non-existence of cycles). \item Find the Galois groups of $P_N$ for general classes of $P_N$. \item Expanding on Theorem \ref{thm:s}, find conditions under which $P_N$ has zeros at multiples of roots of unity. \end{enumerate}
+We conclude with a few suggestions for further research. \begin{enumerate} \item Strengthen Theorem \ref{thm:lb} by finding an explicit, closed-form lower bound for $\aval{z_N}$ in terms of $N$. \item Strengthen Theorems \ref{thm:s} and \ref{thm:zerodens} by finding an explicit, closed-form upper bound for $\aval{z_N}$ in terms of $N$. \item Figure \ref{fig:zeros} suggests that certain subsets of $\sbld{z\in\C\::\:\aval{z} \leq 2}$ contain large clusters of Collatz zeros while others are zero-free.
+Give an algorithm for proving that a subset of $\sbld{z\in\C\::\:\aval{z} \leq 2}$ is free of Collatz zeros. \item While Descartes' Rule of Signs implies that no Collatz zero is positive real, there appears to be a sequence of zeros that approaches $z = 1$ arbitrarily closely, bounded by a parabola with vertex at $z = 1$.
+Prove or disprove the existence of such a convergent sequence and parabola. \item Under some modest assumptions, the zeros of a polynomial with random coefficients cluster near the unit circle with uniform angular distribution \citep{hughes_nikeghbali_2008}.
+Prove or disprove that these assumptions hold for the Collatz polynomials. \item Find the Galois groups of $P_N$ for general classes of $P_N$. \item Expanding on Theorem \ref{thm:s}, find conditions under which $P_N$ has zeros at real multiples (other than 2) of roots of unity. \item Except for Theorem \ref{thm:lb}, all the theorems in this paper are functions of the Collatz sequence of $N$ rather than of $N$ itself.
+Prove theorems on $z_N$ which can be applied without calculating the Collatz sequence of $N$ (\ic{e.g.}, if $N\equiv 3\mbox{ mod }4$, then the zeros of $P_N$ lie in ...). \item Our results rest on the assumption, equivalent to the Collatz conjecture itself, that $P_N$ is a polynomial for all $N$.
+Using other methods of proof, find a property of Collatz zeros that contradicts a theorem in this paper, thereby disproving the Collatz conjecture. \end{enumerate}